 Santo Espírito / Malbusca / Ponta do Castelo / Cardal

-This is a more exposed zone that asks for some driving margin.
-On good days, it can pay off handsomely, but with a more volatile reading, it is better to go out with flexibility and a ready alternative.
+This is a more exposed area that requires some driving margin.
+On good days it can pay off a lot, but with a more unstable reading, it is better to go out with flexibility and a fallback ready.

 Practical readings that make sense on Santa Maria

-Do not force the center and higher area immediately, just because they are part of the plan.
-In many cases, it makes more sense to switch to Vila do Porto, Praia Formosa, or another more practical coastal area and leave altitude for a better window.
+Do not force the center and higher ground straight away just because they are part of the plan.
+Very often, it makes more sense to switch to Vila do Porto, Praia Formosa, or another more practical coastal area and leave altitude for a better window.

 IF THE DAY IS MIXED

-On mixed days, the best approach is usually to build a flexible plan with 2 or 3 simple alternatives by zone, rather than insisting on an itinerary that is too rigid.
+On mixed days, the best approach is usually to build a flexible plan with 2 or 3 simple alternatives by zone, rather than insisting on a rigid itinerary.

 IF YOU HAVE A CAR